symplur/SympluR/README.md

 ```

 ## Symplur API Credentials
-To make us of the R package you need to have access to the Symplur API.
-Please [contact Symplur](https://www.symplur.com/contact/) if you want to gain access.
+To make us of this R package you need to have access to the Symplur API.
+The package comes with demo credentials that allow you to access the demo dataset `#LCSMDemoData`.
+This dataset is a 4-week snapshot of the conversations from [#LCSM](https://www.symplur.com/healthcare-hashtags/lcsm/) (Lung Cancer Social Media) from 08/16/2017 to 09/15/2017.

+To access any other datasets, please [contact Symplur](https://www.symplur.com/contact/) for further details.

-You need the `clientId` and the `clientSecret` provided to you by Symplur.
-The R package will prompt you for this information during the first API call in your session.
-Paste in your credentials when asked.
+The R package will prompt you for your credentials during the first API call in your R session.
+Paste in your credentials when asked, or if you just want to try out the demo data then just hit enter without entering anything.

 ## Documentation
 Find the documentation in R for each function in this package.
 Example: